 Master of Science in Bioengineering

+The Department of Bioengineering currently offers a M.S. degree program with a focus on biodevice engineering, biomaterials and tissue engineering, and biomolecular engineering.
 The bioengineering graduate program at Santa Clara University is designed to accommodate the needs of students interested in advanced study in the areas of medical devices/bioinstrumentation and molecular and cellular bioengineering.
 An individual may pursue the degree of Master of Science (M.S.), either as a full-time or part-time student, through a customized balance of coursework, directed research and/or thesis research.
 Students are also required to supplement their technical work with coursework on other topics that are specified in the graduate engineering core curriculum.
-The Department of Bioengineering currently offers a MS degree program with a focus on medical devices and biomolecular engineering.

 M.S.
 Degree Requirements (minimum 45 units)

 To qualify for the degree of Master of Science in Bioengineering, students must complete a minimum of 45 quarter units, including required core and elective courses, within the School of Engineering.
 Required and elective courses for the bioengineering programs are provided below.
 Students undertaking thesis work are required to engage in research that results, for example, in the development of a new method or approach to solve a bioengineering relevant problem, or a technical tool, a design criteria, or a biomedical application.
 This work should be documented in a journal publication, conference, or research report, and must also be included in a Master's thesis.
 Alternatively, students may elect to take only courses to fulfill the requirement for the M.S. degree.